miyuki-starmiya/javascript/html-css/README.md

 # HTML5(HyperTextMarkupLanguage)

-- 言語というよりはWeb上のドキュメントに課した仕様
-- W3Cが仕様策定している
-- HTTPとURLによってWeb上のあらゆるドキュメントと繋がることが可能
+- It is **specification** rather than programming lang to impose to docs in the Web
+- normalized by W3C(WorldWideWeb Consortium)

-WorldWideWeb = HTML + HTTP + URL
+- WorldWideWeb = HTML + HTTP + URL

 ## history

-Web1.0の基となるHyperTextSystemは1980年にTim Berners-LeeによってCERN向けに考案された. しかし、紆余曲折の結果1990年にCERNはWeb1.0の草稿を採用することはなかった.
+- HyperTextSystem: 1980 Tim Berners-Lee propose to CERN
+- HTML1: 1990 CERN reject Web1.o draft written by Tim Berners-Lee
 - HTML2: Nov 24, 1995
 - HTML3: Jan 14, 1997
 - HTML4: Dec 18, 1997